Deuteronomy 33

 Benjamin is called "the beloved of the Lord."
 Benjamin is the youngest tribe, born of Jacob's beloved wife Rachel.
 The temple will later be built on the border of Benjamin's territory (Jerusalem).
 This tribe dwell in safety, covered by God's protection "all the day long."

 To dwell "between His shoulders" is an image of intimate safety - nestled against God's back, utterly protected.
-The metaphor suggests not distance but closeness.
+The metaphor suggests closeness, an embrace.
 Benjamin is held close.

 Joseph's blessing is the most lavish in the chapter.
 His land will be blessed with heavenly dew, deep waters below, precious fruits and gems.
 The mountains themselves hold treasures.
 Joseph, who was once separated from his brothers and sold into slavery, now receives the promise of incomparable abundance.
 This is vindication and blessing woven together.
 The phrase "him that dwelt in the bush" is a poetic reference to God Himself - the God who spoke to Moses from the burning bush.

-17His glory is like the firstling of his bullock, and his horns are like the horns of a unicorn: with them he shall push the people together to the ends of the earth: and they are the ten thousands of Ephraim, and they are the thousands of Manasseh.
+17His glory is like the firstling of his bullock, and his horns are like the horns of unicorns: with them he shall push the people together to the ends of the earth: and they are the ten thousands of Ephraim, and they are the thousands of Manasseh.

 Joseph is given the imagery of power: the horns of a wild ox, the strength to push nations together.
 Joseph's descendants (Ephraim and Manasseh) become the northern kingdom, and this blessing speaks to their dominance.
 Yet it also suggests Joseph as the type of Christ - despised, exalted, powerful, gathering peoples.